 - In the k-8 schools that don't have school district middle school teams, we use this program to convince the school district that there will be sufficient interest in soccer to warrant the creation of a team at that school.

-In May of 2016 we sent three of our coaches into H.A.
+In May of 2016 and again in 2017 we sent three of our coaches into H.A.
 Brown Elementary (k-8) and they worked with the physical education teacher to teach soccer to every child in the school.
 We coached all day for three whole weeks there and worked with all 541 students in the school, including their special needs students.
 We achieved success in every area of impact and everyone involved can't wait till we do it again!
 H. A. Brown’s Ms. Casella, Principal Connie Carnivale, and the whole staff were very welcoming and supportive.